-An effective elevator pitch could mean the difference between a new connection and a lost opportunity.
+An effective elevator pitch could be the difference between a new connection and a lost opportunity.

-You’ve heard these questions before: “What do you do for work?" and "What is your business about?"
-Questions like these could lead to that next job – or client.
-But do you know what to say?
-This is your chance to make a lasting impression with the perfect elevator pitch.
+You’ve heard the questions before: “What do you do for work?"
+"What is your business about?"
+Questions like these could lead to your next job or client, but only if you’re prepared to deliver a good elevator pitch.

-An elevator pitch is similar to a personal selling statement, yet different from a sales pitch, because it’s more of a conversation starter.
-A good pitch lasts between 15 and 60 seconds — about the length of an elevator ride – which is partly how it got its name.
+An elevator pitch is similar to a personal selling statement, yet different from a sales pitch because it’s more of a conversation starter.
+A good pitch lasts between 15 and 45 seconds — about the length of an elevator ride (which is partly how it got its name).

-Whether you’re standing in the elevator, walking down the hall, or meeting someone new at a networking function, you have a limited amount of time to make a connection.
-Elevator pitches should be interesting, brief, and memorable.
-It should also be flexible, given that it’s meant to be conversational and informal, so make room for questions and answers.
+Whether you’re standing in the elevator, walking down the hall, or meeting someone new at a networking event, you are faced with a limited amount of time to make a connection.
+Good elevator pitches should be interesting, brief, and memorable.
+They should also be flexible — given that they’re meant to be conversational and informal, be sure to make room for questions and answers.
 Prior to drafting your pitch, consider your objective.
 Are you promoting your organization, pitching an idea, or looking for a new job?
 All of these would require different scripts.
-You might also want to consider who your target audience is, what problems they have, and how your product or service can fix that.
+You might also want to consider who your target audience is, what problems they have, and how your product or service can fix them.
 Regardless of your objective, the techniques for drafting a successful elevator pitch are the same.
 Below are some guidelines.

 Answer the question: Who are you?
 Introduce yourself and note your credentials such as your major or degree.
-If possible, make reference to something that differentiates you from your peers such as technical training.
+If possible, reference something that differentiates you from your peers, such as technical training.
 The start of a conversation is also the perfect time to establish a relationship.
-So, if you happen to know you went to the same college or worked at the same firm as the individual, mention it at the beginning.
-This will ensure you capture the person’s attention.
+So if you happen to know you went to the same college or worked at the same firm as the individual, mention it at the beginning.
+This will ensure that you capture the person’s attention.

 Once you’ve completed initial introductions, draft a short, one-sentence story that answers the question: What do you/your business do?
 If your job title is broad or highly specialized, provide a description instead.
-This will allow that person to help you or possibly connect you to someone who can.
-Because time is limited, don’t get bogged down in detail.
-The key here is to make sure your story highlights what you can do for them, and the value you can deliver in the role – or the problems you can solve.
+When the person understands your role and goals, then he or she is in a better position to help you or possibly connect you to someone who can.
+Because time is limited during an elevator pitch, it’s important to avoid getting bogged down in detail.
+The key here is to make sure your story highlights what you can do for your listener, the value you can deliver in the role, or the problems you can solve.
 In another sentence, emphasize your interest or experience in the field.
-Avoid making a statement such as "I’m passionate about working with children.”
-Instead, say something along the lines of, "I've taken childcare courses and volunteered at the local day care."
+Avoid making fluffy statements such as "I’m passionate about working with children.”
+Instead offer something concrete, along the lines of "I've taken childcare courses and volunteered at the local day care."

-You’ll also want to point to your qualifications by sharing leadership, experience, achievements, expertise, skills, and strengths.
-Answer the questions: What makes you qualified to do your job/run your business and how long have you been doing it?
+To make a successful elevator pitch, you’ll also want to point to your qualifications.
+Now is the time to share information about some combination of your leadership, experience, achievements, expertise, skills, and strengths.
+Answer the questions: What makes you qualified to do your job/run your business, and how long have you been doing it?
 If you’re a new graduate, point to your college major.
 If not, leave it out.
-If you’re affiliated with industry organizations or have specialized certifications, make a note of it.
+If you’re affiliated with industry organizations or have specialized certifications, make a note of it to your listener.

-As you close, make sure to ask an open-ended question that allows the individual to answer.
-This can help engage them in a longer conversation.
-For example, "If you have some time, I would love to meet with you in person to hear more about your organization and any opportunities."
+As you close your elevator pitch, make sure to ask an open-ended question that allows the individual to answer.
+This can help engage the person in a longer conversation.
+For example: "If you have some time, I would love to meet with you in person to hear more about your organization and any opportunities."
 Or, you can say something like, “Would you be able to put me in contact with the person in charge of business development so I can tell them more about what I can offer your company?”
-And, of course, be sure to ask for their business card so you can follow up.
+And, of course, be sure to ask for a business card so you can follow up.

 Take your time to craft your pitch.
-And practice it aloud.
-Time it to make sure it’s short enough.
-If you can, practice with a friend to gauge their thoughts.
+Practice it aloud and time it to make sure it’s short enough.
+If you can, practice with friends to gauge their thoughts.
 Cut out anything that’s unnecessary.
-Remember, it needs to be short and engaging.
-You don’t have to share every unique aspect of your job or every accomplishment, just enough to pique interest in the other person and land you a follow-up meeting.
+Remember, your pitch needs to be short and engaging.
+You don’t have to share every unique aspect of your job or every accomplishment, just enough to pique interest from the other person and land you a follow-up meeting.
 Most people will go through multiple drafts before settling on the words that are just right.

-When delivering your pitch, be enthusiastic and smile.
-It should also sound natural, not rehearsed.
-People can tell if you really love what you do and believe in what you’re saying, or whether you’re just trying to sell them on your idea or background by delivering a rehearsed pitch, so practice in front of a mirror and practice it regularly.
-Your elevator pitch should be committed to memory so you can use it at any time.
+Be enthusiastic and smile when delivering your pitch.
+You should also sound natural, not rehearsed — people can tell if you really love what you do and believe in what you’re saying or if you’re just trying to sell them on your idea by delivering a rehearsed pitch.
+Practice in front of a mirror and practice regularly; your elevator pitch should be committed to memory so you can use it at any time.

 Below are some fill-in-the-blank elevator pitches to get you started.
 Modify these as appropriate and incorporate the additional elements discussed above.